ScottLogic/blog/_posts/2024-07-02-investigating-code-quality-from-pr-data.md

 ![jpg]({{ site.github.url }}/alaws/assets/code-quality/code-quality-analysis-tone-per-day.jpg
 "Comment Tone Analysis per Day")

 Of all the impolite comments written, the majority are left on code written on a Friday, which may be an indication that the quality of code written begins to slip towards the end of the week.
 In contrast, reviewers ration their excitement on PRs opened on a Monday.
 Perhaps they are also reviewing on a Monday, and are not overly enthusiastic about the prospect?
-Or perhaps developers are getting the more mundane programming tasks over and done with at the start of the week?
+Or perhaps developers are getting the more mundane tasks over and done with at the start of the week?

 Our team has built a command line tool which, when pointed at a repository, uses data from PRs to produce a variety of different metrics.
 These metrics then help us to understand a bit more about the dynamics within teams, the quality of code produced, and the speed at which new code is released.